drolsonmi/SnowCollegeClasses/math1040online/Lectures/Solutions/17_2_Solution1b.md

 #### Answer to Practice Problem 1
+The average commute time for workers in a large metropolitan area is 35 minutes with a standard deviation of 8 minutes.
+A researcher takes a random sample of 64 workers.

 2. What is the probability that the sample mean commute time is less than 33.5 minutes?
     * The mean and standard deviation are:
         * $\mu_{\bar{x}}$ = $\mu$ = 35